top of page

 “…we must expect … points of correspondence between Moses, Elijah, and the Messiah.
 In fact, these may be described as marking the three stages in the history of the Covenant.
 Moses was its giver, Elijah its restorer, the Messiah its renewer and perfecter . . .”
 Alfred Edersheim, The Life and Times of Jesus the Messiah

-Fasting breaks this cycle, inverting the order, allowing the soul to rise above the flesh.
-This allows our Yetzer HaTov (The Good Inclination), which is connected to Yosef HaTzaddik, to emerge from prison to become ‘king’.
-Yosef HaTzaddik is the prototype for overcoming temptation, when he fled from Potiphar’s wife.
+Fasting breaks this cycle, inverting the order and allowing the soul to rise above the flesh.
+This allows our Yetzer HaTov (The Good Inclination), which is connected to Yosef HaTzaddik, to emerge from prison to become ‘king.’
+Yosef HaTzaddik is the prototype for overcoming temptation when he fled from Potiphar’s wife.
 In terms of fasting, one Christian commentary says,

 “Fasting is the most effective way of passing through the wilderness.
 Fasting helps to focus on the spiritual matters and takes our attention from matters related to flesh.
 So, even though Jesus was physically weak, he was spiritually strong.”
 Temptations of Jesus, Bibleseo.com [14]